 Traumatic Brain Injury Certificate Gain the knowledge and skills you need to work with students with TBI and other special needs.
 Each year, over 1.5 million people will sustain a traumatic brain injury.
 And more than 2,700 Minnesota children experience such an injury each year.
 Students with traumatic brain injury (TBI) come to schools and classrooms with a unique set of needs.
 Why Hamline?
 With a TBI Certificate from Hamline, you will: Gain a better understanding of TBI and its impact on school-age children and their families, including chronic symptoms resulting from concussion.
-Acquire instructional strategies to employ in the classroom.
-Understand how to observe and assess behaviors of students with TBI and how to change behavior when needed.
-Develop your knowledge of neurobiological disorders, including medical aspects and terminology, and their effects on educational performance.
+Acquire instructional strategies to employ in school settings.
+Understand how to observe and assess behaviors of students with TBI and how to integrate the use of positive behavioral supports in the classroom.
 Learn to understand the cognitive, social/emotional, and communication needs of students with TBI.
-Program Overview Flexible Structure: OnlineTime to Complete: 12 to 18 monthsProgram Begins: Fall, Spring, and Summer termsCurriculum: 12 credits (9 required and 3 elective)Cost: View current tuition rates Learn More Contact a Graduate Admission counselor and request information to learn more about how you can pursue a TBI Certificate.
+Program Overview Program delivery: OnlineTime to complete: 12 to 18 monthsProgram start: Fall, Spring, and Summer termsCurriculum: 12 credits (9 required and 3 elective)Cost: View current tuition rates Learn More Contact a Graduate Admission counselor and request information to learn more about how you can pursue a TBI Certificate.
 Request Info State Eligibility and Complaint Process State Eligibility Hamline University, like all higher education institutions, must follow individual state regulations before enrolling students outside of Minnesota in its online programs.
 Hamline can enroll students residing in most states, but please confirm whether your state is among the eligible states.
-Complaint Process Hamline University is committed to providing outstanding online education.
+Hamline University is committed to providing outstanding online education.
 If you have a question, concern, or complaint about your online education experience at Hamline, please review our complaint process for online education at Hamline.
 Certificate Completion Once you have completed the requirements of the Autism Spectrum Disorder Certificate, you may request your printed certificate.
 Orders are processed at the end of fall, spring, and summer semesters; you can expect to receive your certificate four to six weeks after you submit your request.